A Human-Centric Framework for Data Attribution in Large Language Models: Human-centric Data Attribution

 In the absence of such a cooperation, relatively little can be done as a comprehensive solution.
 Inference attack methods may be used by specific stakeholders to inspect models that they suspect of violating their rights.
 For example, a model could be simply prompted to complete a snippet of proprietary text, and its success would indicate that the content was seen during training and memorized~\cite{carlini2022quantifying}.
 Methods designed to detect data contamination, meaning overlaps between training and evaluation data of a language model, could also be extended to attribution. \citet{deng-etal-2024-unveiling} provide an overview, including detection methods that investigate if models can correctly reproduce key information (such as named entities), and sensitivity tests, which measure if a model has a preference for the canonical order of input data.

-\textit{Suggested directions for future NLP research.} The biggest problem with inference attack methods is that the onus is on the creator to find out about the violation of their rights, and then take legal action.
+\textit{Suggested directions for future NLP research.} With inference attack methods, the onus is on the creator to find out about the violation of their rights, prove it, and take legal action.
 One could imagine solutions to support a signed-up list of authors, who would like to systematically monitor new models for rights violations, and coordinate for class action.
 Then a further challenge would be proving the exact source and extent of exposure (e.g. maybe some elements from copyrighted works were learned from their mentions in non-copyrighted materials).
 Beyond inference attacks, NLP research could further advance model transparency, documentation and reporting practices (e.g. datasheets~\cite{GebruMorgensternEtAl_2020_Datasheets_for_Datasets}, model cards~\cite{MitchellWuEtAl_2019_Model_Cards_for_Model_Reporting}, see \cref{sec:related}), that could serve as conventions for such acknowledgment-based attribution.